YOU54F/template-wdio-typescript/README.md

 * Clone the repository into a folder
 * Optional - build docker image locally
-* Install dependencies with `docker-compose -rm webdriverio npm install`
+* Install dependencies with `docker-compose run --rm webdriverio npm install`

 You can build the docker image locally